kristofmulier/convertpdf-gpt/README.md

 ChatGPT does a tremendous job converting pdf page screenshots to markdown.
 The beauty of a screenshot is that it rules out any problems related to internal pdf buildup: a screenshot is a screenshot - period.
 However, it isn't feasible to feed 500 screenshots manually to ChatGPT.
 So I created this `convertpdf-gpt` project to do that automatically (note: using the ChatGPT API costs some money, but it's less than one dollar per 100 pages).

 &nbsp;
+> **Updates**
+> - `2024-01-22`: Release first version
+> - `2024-01-24`: Strengthen the query and use default model `gpt-4o` (`gpt-4o-mini` as fallback)<br><sup>Model `gpt-4o-mini` sometimes moves pdf elements around, corrupting the order.
+I mitigate the problem (update 2024-01-24) through strengthening the query and switching to model `gpt-4o` as the default for converting to markdown.
+Model `gpt-4o` performs better, but sometimes fails to make the conversion.
+If it fails, my script will retry a few times and eventually switch to fallback model `gpt-4o-mini`.</sup>

+&nbsp;
 ## 1. Quick Start Guide

 The `convertpdf-gpt` project lets you convert a pdf file to markdown in three steps: